samcarecho/shop-form/README.md

 # \<shop-form\>

+## Important warning - The code or concept contained in this repository is just a study case.
+It's not secure neither intended to be used in production or live websites/apps.
+Users' information should never be sent through the Internet insecurely.
+DO NOT use this code to send, retrieve or store users' credit card numbers or any sensitive information.

 A Polymer element to add serverless forms, using Google Sheets, to the Polymer Shop Demo.
 The submitted form data is stored on a Google Sheet.